Skip to content

 Submitting Contributions

-1. Fork the Repository: Create a fork of the repository on GitHub.
+1. Fork the Repository: Create a fork of the repository on GitHub and clone it locally.

-3. Submit a Pull Request: Open a PR with a detailed description of your changes.
+5. Submit a Pull Request against main: Open a PR on the upstream repository with a detailed description of your changes and Closes #NNN referencing the issue.

 Need Help?